-In parallel to my Ph.D. research, I produced the documentary Brasiguaios: Transnational Lives and Identities.
-The objective of this documentary is to present the narrative of individuals living in the landless camp Antônio Irmão, known as the Brasiguaios’ landless camp, in the town of Itaquiraí (MS) in Brazil.
-The documentary has already been exhibited in the UK and abroad.
+In parallel to my PhD research, I produced the award-wining ethnographic film Brasiguaios: Transnational Lives and Identities.
+The objective of this documentary was to use filming as a method to gather and present the Brasiguaios' immigration narratives while living in Paraguay and their everyday life in the landless camp Antônio Irmão, known as the Brasiguaios’ landless camp, in the town of Itaquiraí (MS) in Brazil, often affecting the social relations in both countries.
+The film has already been exhibited in the UK and abroad.
 The trailer and further information are available at www.brasiguaios.com.

-My Ph.D. research would not have been possible without the support of Brasiguaios and non-Brasiguaios who shared their time and life stories.
-I am also grateful for the institutional support received from Department of Sociology, Institute of Teaching and Learning (IATL) and Institute of Advanced Study (IAS) at University of Warwick; Brazilian Rural Workers' Landless Movement (Movimento dos Trabalhadores Rurais Sem Terra - MST), the UK Society for Latin America Studies (SLAS) and Centre for Critical Inquiry into Society and Culture at Aston University.
+My PhD research would not have been possible without the support of Brasiguaios who shared their time and life stories.
+I am also grateful for the institutional support received from the Department of Sociology, Institute of Teaching and Learning (IATL) and Institute of Advanced Study (IAS) at University of Warwick; Brazilian Rural Workers' Landless Movement (Movimento dos Trabalhadores Rurais Sem Terra - MST), Federal University of Rio de Janeiro (UFRJ) and the UK Society for Latin America Studies (SLAS).

 My interests include, but they are not limited to, transnationalism, mass media, cultural diplomacy, and visual research methods.
 My region of expertise is Latin America, particularly Brazil, but I have an increasing interest in the Middle East, with focus on Saudi Arabia, and its links forged with Latin American countries.